 Open April 25th, 2013 - June 1st, 2014

 NOW OPEN!
-The first exhibition in North American to examine the history of sneaker culture.
+The first exhibition in North America to examine the history of sneaker culture.

 On April 25, 2013 the BSM opened Out of the Box: The Rise of Sneaker Culture, an exhibition that explores the history of the sneaker from the 19th century through to today.
 Out of the Box is the first exhibition in North America to showcase the history of sneaker culture and will feature over 120 sneakers representing the past 150 years.
 Highlighting iconic sneakers from the 20th and 21st centuries, Museum visitors will have the opportunity to explore the historical beginnings of the sneaker from its emergence in the 19th century to becoming one of the most democratic forms of footwear in the 20th century to its current position as status symbol and icon of urban culture.